 - 1. The LC2 hiring plan gives preference to individuals who are identified in the Plan Demographics. - 2.
 Institute a "blind hiring" policy in which the personal information of the candidate from the hiring manager that can lead to unconscious (or conscious) bias about the candidate. - 3.
 Human Resource training for Hiring Managers that address unconscious bias and cultural sensitivity. - 4.
 Promote our Diversity Hiring preferences on recruitment websites and on our social media presence. - 5.
 Use job descriptions that are catered to and appeal to diverse candidates. - 6.
 Engage with Industry trade groups, training companies and recruitment companies that promote diversity and inclusion.
 Engagement with these groups will include education for our hiring team, leads on candidates that fit our Plan Demographics and job posting that highlight our diversity hiring preference.

-We expect our Recruitment and Hiring Plan to begin in the Spring of 2021 safe, respected, welcome, comfortable, supported and accepted.
-To ensure inclusion in our workplace LC2 will;
+We expect our Recruitment and Hiring Plan to begin in the Winter of 2021

 Inclusion